joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/xml-signature-validation-in-air/about-xml-signatures.md

 A timestamp is a signed digital message from a timestamp service that certifies that the data was signed at a particular time and date.
-Timestamps are issued by timestamp authorities and signed by the timestamp authority’s own certificate.
+Timestamps are issued by timestamp authorities and signed by the timestamp authority's own certificate.
 The timestamp authority certificate embedded in the timestamp must be trusted on the current machine for the timestamp to be considered valid.
 The XMLSignatureValidator does not provide an API for designating a different